 March 6, 2010 Summit: Sponsored by sixty neighborhood, district merchant, civic, environmental, transit advocacy and social justice organizations.
 During the meeting many important ways of improving Muni were proposed and discussed.
 The Summit produced a total of 72 proposals.
 See INITIAL MUNI IMPROVEMENT PROPOSALS and SOLUTIONS TO MUNI's PROBLEMS.

-August 18, 2012 Muni Transportation Forum: Sponsored by the Sierra Club, Coalition for San Francisco Neighborhoods, San Francisco Tomorrow and SaveMuni.com, the event took place in the Coret Auditorium of the Main Library.
+August 18, 2012 Muni Transportation Forum: Sponsored by the Sierra Club, Coalition for San Francisco Neighborhoods, San Francisco Tomorrow and SaveMuni, the event took place in the Coret Auditorium of the Main Library.
 Again, participants came up with many Muni improvement proposals, mostly...mostly directed to the SFMTA.
-A sampling of the proposals follows.
-For a copy of the complete list, please contact us.
+Here are some of them:

 1. Make maintaining and improving the service on Muni’s 70 existing rail and bus lines the top priority.
 This would include raising the average 24-hour speed of Muni's buses to at least 9 mph, doubling the peak period carrying-capacity of the Market Street subway and conforming to City Charter schedule adherence and "get-out-the-run" requirements.